-- earbuds or headphones should be used for listening to music or other audio on mobile devices;
+- earbuds or headphones must be used for listening to music or other audio on mobile devices;

-- a student lounge is available for group study and group conversations (basement of the Villa Rossa (provided all distancing protocols are respected during health emergencies such as the COVID-19 pandemic).
+- a student lounge is available for group study and group conversations in the basement of the Villa Rossa (provided all distancing protocols are respected during health emergencies such as the COVID-19 pandemic).

-Patrons may be asked to leave the library if disruptive behavior continues.
+Patrons may be asked to leave the library in the case of persistent disruptive behavior.

-- Books from the open stacks may be borrowed for up to 21 days; loans are renewable.
+- books from the open stacks may be taken out on loan for up to 21 days;

-- DVDs not on course reserve may be borrowed for up to 4 days.
+- DVDs may circulate for up to 4 days (unless on course reserve).

-Patrons will incur a charge of 25 cents/day for the late return of books and DVDS not on course reserve and $2.00/day for reserve items.
-Yellow stickers on the spine of books and DVDs indicate reserve items.
+Patrons will incur late fees of 25 cents/day for books or DVDS returned after their due date or late fees of 2 euro/day for items on course reserve.
+(Yellow stickers on the spine of books and DVDs indicate items on course reserve.)

 Overdue loan notifications are automatically generated and sent to the patron’s Syracuse Florence email account.
 It is the responsibility of all SUF students (regardless of home institution) to check their Syracuse email accounts regularly for these and other notifications.